Josh Hawley's wife files criminal complaint after Virginia protest outside couple's home

 The protesters had used a bullhorn during the gathering and written messages such as "Trump lost" in chalk.

-The protest came days after the homes of House Speaker Nancy Pelosi, D-Calif., and then-Sen. Majority Leader Mitch McConnell, R-Ky., were vandalized and two days before the deadly U.S. Capitol riot.
+The protest came days after the homes of House Speaker Nancy Pelosi, D-Calif., and then-Senate Majority Leader Mitch McConnell, R-Ky., were vandalized and two days before the deadly U.S. Capitol riot.